AviatrixSystems/Docs/HowTos/transitgw_external.rst

 This document focuses on the External Device connecting the Aviatrix Transit GW.

-What are the Use Cases for Connecting to an External Router?
+What are the use cases for connecting to an external router?
 --------------------------------------------------------------------------

  - **Overcoming the AWS VGW 100 route limit** Typically, an Aviatrix Transit GW connects to VGW over IPsec and runs a BGP session with VGW.
 VGW then connects to on-prem devices.
 By connecting directly to an external device, the VGW is bypassed.